vinohef/configure-ad/README.md

 - Step 2: Create a Domain Admin user within the domain
 - Step 3: Join Client-1 to the domain
 - Step 4: Setup Remote desktop for non-admin users on Client-1
-- Step 5: Create a bunch of accounts and attempt to log into client-1 with one

 <h2>Deployment and Configuration Steps</h2>
 Step 0: Setup Domain controller and client